PeterKellett/Project-1/README.md

 6. Enter text with @ symbol to Email field
 7. Verify Form submission accepted (for test purposes the page page refreshes)

+#### Bugs found
+1. Colors not rendering correctly on Windows Edge browsers.
+Fix: Edge does not support 8 digit hex values used for background transparency.
+All color values were changed to rgb() and rgba() where applicable.

 # Deployment
 This website is deployed on Github pages.
 Deployment to my GitHub pages is done via the AWS Cloud9 IDE using git in the terminal window.